jonclayden/mmand/README.md

 samples from a fundamentally continuous source, then there is conceptually a value everywhere.
 We just didn't capture it.
 Our best guess would have to be that it is either 0 or 1, or something in between.
-If we try to use 2.5 as an index we get
+If we try to use 2.5 as an index we get the value 0:

 ```R
 x[2.5]
 # [1] 0
 ```

-R simply truncates 2.5 to 2 and returns element 2.
+(R simply truncates 2.5 to 2 and returns element 2.)
 The `resample()` function provides a set of alternatives:

 ```R